EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 questions:
 - "What is replica exchange?"
 - "How can I run a replica exchange simulation in LAMMPS?"
-- "How can I analyze the output of a replica exchange simulation?"
+- "How can I analyse the output of a replica exchange simulation?"
 objectives:
 - "Understand how to setup replica exchange simulations with suitable settings."
-- "Understand how to check analyze the output of a replica exchange simulation."
+- "Understand how to check analyse the output of a replica exchange simulation."
 keypoints:
 - "Choose the temperature scale carefully."
 - "Check the acceptance ratios and replica traversal."
-- "Make sure you reorder the trajectories before analyzing."
+- "Make sure you reorder the trajectories before analysing."
 ---

 Introduction and example code for running replica exchange with